freenas/freenas-docs/userguide/services.rst

 domain controller.

 .. note:: This section demonstrates how to configure the %brand% system to act as a domain controller.
-If your goal is to integrate with an existing :ref:`Active Directory` network to access its authentication and authorization services, configure :ref:`Active Directory` instead.
+If the goal is to integrate with an existing :ref:`Active Directory` network to access its authentication and authorization services, configure :ref:`Active Directory` instead.